turingschool/curriculum/source/projects/blogger.markdown

 This `has_attached_file` method is part of the paperclip library.
 With that declaration, paperclip will understand that this model should accept a file attachment and that there are fields to store information about that file which start with `image_` in this model's database table.

 We also have to deal with mass assignment!
-Modify your `app/helpers/articles_helper.rb` and update the `article_params` method to permit and `:image` as:
+Modify your `app/helpers/articles_helper.rb` and update the `article_params` method to permit an `:image` as:

 ```ruby
   def article_params